aamnah/notes/devops/install-embedded-dart-sass-netlify.md

 - sass
 ---

 NOTE: In 2023, the Sass team deprecated Embedded Dart Sass in favor of Dart Sass.
 Embedded Dart Sass is no longer a requirement since Hugo version `0.114.0`.

-If you have been using Embedded Dart Sass with Hugo v0.113.0 and earlier, uninstall Embedded Dart Sass, then install Dart Sass.
+> If you have been using Embedded Dart Sass with Hugo v0.113.0 and earlier, uninstall Embedded Dart Sass, then install Dart Sass.
 If you have installed both, Hugo will use Dart Sass.

+The [old build/install script for Netlify setups](https://gist.github.com/aamnah/87b1aad1bfbd08d2267c26e099c25024) is saved as a Github gist.

 Install Dart Sass with `brew install sass/sass/sass`.
 Note that `npm i -g sass` install the pure JavaScript implementation of Sass which is slower than Dart Sass.
 If you're installing Dart Sass with Homebrew, you should uninstall the one installed from NPM.